Succession to Muhammad: Historiography

-Most of the Islamic history was transmitted orally until after the rise of the Abbasid Caliphate.
+Most Islamic history was transmitted orally until after the rise of the Abbasid Caliphate.
 Historical works of later Muslim writers include the traditional biographies of Muhammad and quotations attributed to him—the sira and hadith literature—which provide further information on Muhammad's life.
 The earliest surviving written sira (biography of Muhammad) is Sirat Rasul Allah (Life of God's Messenger) by Ibn Ishaq (d.
 761 or 767 CE).
 Although the original work is lost, portions of it survive in the recensions of Ibn Hisham (d.
 833) and Al-Tabari (d.
 923).
 Many scholars accept these biographies although their accuracy is uncertain.
 Studies by Schacht and Goldziher have led the scholars to distinguish between legal and historical traditions.
 According to Watt, although legal traditions could have been invented, historical material may have been primarily subject to "tendential shaping" rather than being invented.
 Modern Western scholars approach the classic Islamic histories with circumspection and are less likely than Sunni Islamic scholars to trust the work of the Abbasid historians.

 Hadith compilations are records of the traditions or sayings of Muhammad.
 The development of hadith is a crucial element of the first three centuries of Islamic history.
 Early Western scholars mistrusted the later narrations and reports, regarding them as fabrications.
 Caetani considered the attribution of historical reports to Ibn Abbas and Aisha as mostly fictitious, preferring accounts reported without isnad by early historians such as Ibn Ishaq.
 Madelung has rejected the indiscriminate dismissal of everything not included in "early sources", instead judging later narratives in the context of history and compatibility with events and figures.

 The only contemporaneous source is The Book of Sulaym ibn Qays (Kitab al-Saqifah) by Sulaym ibn Qays (died 75-95 AH or 694-714 CE).
 This collection of hadith and historical reports from the first century of the Islamic calendar narrates in detail events relating to the succession.
 However, there have been doubts regarding the reliability of the collection, with some believing that it was a later creation given that the earliest mention of the text only appears in the eleventh century.